npaulus/nws-wx-alerts/README.markdown

 * [Apache Commons IO 2.4](https://commons.apache.org/io/)
 * jQuery - This is included in the WebContent folder

-Once you have these libraries, it should be as simple as generating a WAR and deploying to Tomcat.
+Once you have these libraries please make sure you add them to the WebContent/WEB-INF/lib folder in the project.
+After adding the java libraries, it should be as simple as generating a WAR and deploying to Tomcat.

 How it works
 ------------